Handwriting

 Confident, legible handwriting

 Handwriting is one of the most complex tasks we ask of young children — it pulls together fine motor control, visual perception, motor planning, attention and language.
-When any one of these pieces is harder than it should be, writing can feel exhausting and frustrating.
+When any of these areas are underdeveloped, writing can quickly become tiring, frustrating, and impact a child's confidence.

-I use evidence-based approaches including the neurokinesthetics of handwriting to build the underlying skills, then layer on legibility, sizing, spacing and speed — always in a way that feels playful and achievable.
+I use evidence-based approaches, including the neurokinesthetics of handwriting, to strengthen foundational skills first, then gradually build legibility, spacing, sizing, and writing speed in a playful, achievable way.

 Our approach